Prompt-Based Length Controlled Generation with Reinforcement Learning: Experiments

 \subsection{Comparing of different control types}

-We re-construct the setting of multiple-type control and thus evaluate the effect of our proposed method on each particular control type.
+We de-construct the setting of multiple-type control and thus evaluate the effect of our proposed method on each particular control type.
 Results on CNNDM are given in Table~\ref{tab:MT-S}.
 Note that here we apply the SFT on GPT-small model for multiple-type control setting as like Table~\ref{tab:MU}, so the errors of type ``\texttt{equal to}'' can be different from Table~\ref{tab:SG}.
 Therefore, in this ablation study, the baseline \textit{Prompt} gets a higher control error due to that it involves multiple control types and owns a more complex training goal.
 In general, our proposed methods bring a significant improvement of length control accuracies (i.e., Error) for all the four control types.
 Moreover, some insightful findings can be obtained from Table~\ref{tab:MT-S}.
 As the average length of labelled summary in CNNDM (71 tokens) is much less than the average of sampled target lengths, i.e., 100 tokens, therefore, to generate with ``\texttt{more than}'' a sampled target length is harder than ``\texttt{less than}'' for all candidate methods.
 However, the \texttt{Prompt+RL+filter} can still provide a significantly large improvement on the control type of ``\texttt{more than}'', by reducing the Error from $41.9$ to $6.0$.
 In the case of ``\texttt{less than}'' with sample filtering, the RL method does not further reduce the validation error as it is already quite low, thus the default checkpoint is always selected even after RL fine-tuning.
 We also provide this ablation study on NYT in Table~\ref{tab:MT-S-ext} in Appendix, and similar results and insights can be observed.